 Do you live with chronic pain and / or chronic fatigue?

-The new Chronic Pain & Fatigue (CPF) Network is launching to support you, both staff and postgraduate researchers, with an interest in and personal experience of, persistent pain or fatigue which adversely impacts daily living, whether on a short or longer-term basis.
-We aim to raise awareness, share practices in a safe environment and enable members to develop a personal toolkit for managing chronic pain and fatigue whilst working from home and campus.
+The Chronic Pain & Fatigue (CPF) Network is a small group of staff and PGRs within the university, all with personal experience of persistent pain and/or fatigue which adversely impacts our daily living.
+The aim of the Network is to campaign and influence change towards more inclusive working practices, raise awareness of “hidden” conditions/symptoms, and share practices in a safe environment to enable members to develop a personal toolkit for managing chronic pain and fatigue at work.

 The Network is run on a dedicated MS Teams space and is guided by the following principles:

-- Everyone who has an interest in and personal experience of chronic pain or chronic fatigue is welcome to attend and we value everyone’s experiences equally.
+- Everyone who has personal experience of chronic pain or chronic fatigue is welcome to attend and we value everyone’s experiences equally.

 - We believe that each person has wisdom and expertise about their own experiences and what is likely to be real and/or helpful for them, and that this wisdom needs to be valued and respected.